MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 ### CodePush - Promote

 Allows you to promote a previously released update from one deployment to another (e.g. `Staging` -> `Production`), and enables the use of [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx) for easily handling multiple app environments from your CI environment.
-This task behaves equivalently to the [`app-center codepush promote`](./cli.md#promoting-updates) command in the management CLI, and includes the following options:
+This task behaves equivalently to the [`appcenter codepush promote`](./cli.md#promoting-updates) command in the management CLI, and includes the following options:

 1. **Authentication Method** - Specifies how you would like to authenticate with the CodePush server.
 The available options are: